nicoddemus/qt-async-threads/docs/tutorial.rst

-Also one can see that is easy for an application to slowly grow portions of the code that are blocking but still quick enough that are not a problem, but then depending on the input data or some other external factor (like a slow connection) that *quick enough* is no longer *enough* so we decide to refactor it.
+Also one can see that is easy for an application to slowly grow portions of the code that are blocking but still quick enough that are not a problem, but then depending on the input data or some other external factor (like a slow connection) that *quick enough* is no longer *enough* so we then need to refactor it.

-As time evolves, an application will often grow many small pain points like this, requiring us to carefully examine the code later and refactor to threads later.
+As time evolves, an application will often grow many small pain points like this, requiring us to carefully examine the code and refactor to threads later, as writing using threads in the first place is costly/non-trivial.

 Example 3: Enter ``QtAsyncRunner``
 ----------------------------------